westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 ```

 As indicated in the comments to this data structure definition, the unit that
-is used to indicate the zone start position, size and write pointer position is
-512B sector size, regardless of the actual logical block size of the device.
-Even for a device with a 4KB physical sector, the above zone descriptor fields
-use a 512-byte sector size unit.
+is used to indicate (1) the zone start position, (2) the zone's size and (3) the write pointer position is 512B sector size.
+This holds true regardless of the actual logical block size of the device.
+Even for a device with a 4KB logical sector, the above zone descriptor fields use a 512-byte sector size unit.

-The *capacity* field was added to *struct blk_zone* starting from kernel
+The *capacity* field was added to *struct blk_zone* in kernel version 5.9.
-version 5.9.
 With this change, the data structure is as follows.

 ```
 /**